rhomobile/rhomobile-docs/docs/en/edge/guide/apiusage.md

 ## API Migration Table
-The following shows you a summary of these new API's and how any previous API relates to it.
+The following shows you a summary of these new APIs and how any previous API relates to it.

 <table class="table">
 <thead>